Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GT 340 should in theory be just a bit superior to the Radeon HD 3850 256MB in general. (explain)
+Memory BandwidthThe GeForce GT 340, in theory, should perform a small bit faster than the Radeon HD 3850 256MB in general. (explain)

-Texel RateThe GeForce GT 340 will be quite a bit (approximately 65%) more effective at anisotropic filtering than the Radeon HD 3850 256MB. (explain)
+Texel RateThe GeForce GT 340 should be quite a bit (approximately 65%) better at AF than the Radeon HD 3850 256MB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 3850 256MB is the winner, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 3850 256MB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison